-Get an insight into the lives of our committee members who manage the club.
+Get an insight into the committee members who manage the club.

 Learn more about the people that help to manage the club, why they got involved, hobbies & interests, and what their role generally involves.